About Us

 He is an award-winning mentor with distinguished mentor awards from the National Institutes of Health and the American Psychological Association.
 He is also a fellow of the American Psychological Association.
 He has served as chair of the American Psychological Association’s Ethics Committee and as president of the Society for Military Psychology.

 Dr. Johnson is the author of more than 140 journal articles and book chapters—many on the topic of mentoring—and 14 books, in the areas of mentoring, gender in the workplace, and professional ethics.
-Recent books include: Good Guys: How Men Can Become Better Allies for Women in the Workplace (2020, October, with David Smith); On Being a Mentor: A Guide for Higher Education Faculty (3rd Ed.)
+Recent books include: Fair Share: How Men and Women Can Create a More Equitable Workplace Together (2026, June, with David Smith); Good Guys: How Men Can Become Better Allies for Women in the Workplace (2020, October, with David Smith); On Being a Mentor: A Guide for Higher Education Faculty (3rd Ed.)
 (2025, with Kimberly Griffin); The Elements of Mentoring (3rd Ed.)
 (2018, with Charles Ridley); and Athena Rising: How and Why Men Should Mentor Women (2016, with David Smith).
-He speaks around the globe on the topics of mentorship and cross-gender workplace relationships.

 More About Brad